Since ancient times food has been used as medicine in many cultures. There was no separation between the two.

 It’s only in our modern world that we view medicine as separate from our food.

-The congee recipe below that I’m sharing with you is medicinal food that contains an immune boosting root called astragalus.
+The congee recipe below that I’m sharing with you is a medicinal food that contains an immune-boosting root called astragalus.

-Astragalus membranaceus is a member of the fabaceae family (legume, peas and beans).
+Astragalus membranaceus is a member of the Fabaceae family (legume, peas, and beans).
 Modern studies of this ancient plant indicate that it restores depleted red blood cell formation in the bone marrow.
 It also stimulates the production of interferon.
-Interferons are signaling proteins made to interfere with viral replication, and protects the cells from viral infections.
+Interferons are signaling proteins made to interfere with viral replication and protect the cells from viral infections.

 Astragalus boosts white blood cells and is an adaptogen that protects the body from physical, mental and emotional stress.
 It has been used traditionally as a natural remedy for chronic hepatitis, heart disease, and cancer.